mantidproject/mantid/docs/source/release/v6.10.0/framework.rst

   Credits to the author of SXD2001 for the idea of using NSigma as a threshold (albeit in SXD2001 the peak finding is done in 3D).
   Gutmann, M. J. (2005).
 SXD2001.
 ISIS Facility, Rutherford Appleton Laboratory, Oxfordshire, England.
-- Algorithm :ref:`FindSXPeaks <algm-FindSXPeaks-v1>` now includes validation rules to remove spurious peaks due to noise, by allowing user to provide additional arguements as below:
+- Algorithm :ref:`FindSXPeaks <algm-FindSXPeaks-v1>` now includes validation rules to remove spurious peaks due to noise, by allowing user to provide additional arguments as below:

   - ``MinNBinsPerPeak``, the Minimum number of bins contributing to a peak in an individual spectrum
   - ``MinNSpectraPerPeak``, ``MaxNSpectraPerPeak`` Minimum & Maximum number of spectra contributing to a peak after they are grouped.